 If Actual Real Estate Scares You–REITs to the Rescue!

 The acronym for real estate investment trusts, REITs are a lot “cleaner” to own than physical real estate.
 They’re also much easier to hold in a Roth IRA.
 You can hold them in much the same way you do stocks and other paper investments.
-The returns on REIT have also been impressive for many years.
-For example, the average return between 1977 and 2010 was 12%, and has been about 9% since.
-REITs are a good way to invest in real estate in a Roth IRA, and with a lot less complication and risk.
+The returns on REIT have been impressive for many years – sometimes outperforming stocks during a few periods but they’ve outpaced bonds for over 40 years.
+In fact, the only time period that small-cap stocks outpaced REITs is over the past year.
+REITs are a good way to invest in real estate in a Roth IRA and with a lot less complication and risk.

 So if you’re thinking about holding real estate in your Roth IRA, first sit down and have a long, deep discussion with a CPA or tax attorney.
 Then consider if you have both the funds and the temperament to invest in physical real estate.
 If that all checks out, contact one of the real estate IRA companies that specialize in that investment, and move forward.
 But if you’re not willing to endure the complication and the risk–

 but you still want to hold real estate in your Roth IRA–take a good, hard look at REITs.

 - Your Options For Investing in Real Estate

 - How And Why To Set Up A Roth IRA Conversion Ladder

 - Podcast Episode: Real Estate Inside An IRA